 Basically, the engines get worn up with time and they are unable to burn the fuel in the required ratio.
 This inability leads to the yield of carbon monoxide which harms the ozone layer leading to global warming.
 Usessaywriters.com makes you sure this information can be useful and essential for students who would love to be interested in writing an essay on this topic.

 Car pollutants create a bad impact of the natural resources like air, water, and soil.
 It depletes the quality of these resources very badly.
 Pollutants, like nitrous oxide, harms the ozone layer, which is essential and protects from the ultraviolet radiations from the sun.

-Other pollutants like sulphur dioxide and nitrogen oxide when mixed with rainwater, leads to acid rains.
+Other pollutants like sulphur dioxide and nitrogen oxide when mixed with rainwater, leads to acid rains leading to deterioration of air quality in cities.
 Acid rains badly damage the crop quality, forests, plantation, other vegetation, and buildings.
 Engine oils, brake oils, and other such lubricants are thrown on the soil or in water resources like river, sea, lakes which contaminates the water and also leads to the death of the water animals.